App churn and retention: how to measure and reduce user churn

 To fully understand a user's story, it's essential to ask about their experience and their thoughts on what should or could be changed.
 A significant insight we gained is: don't just do what users ask you to do.
 While every user or customer has an opinion, it's crucial to delve deeper to understand the underlying issues or pain points influencing these opinions.
 These could be positive or negative.

-Interact with your users, customers, and team, test ideas, measure results, and adjust accordingly.
+Interact with your users, customers, and team; test ideas; measure results; and adjust accordingly.
 Strong analytics are vital for tracking user behavior and understanding why they behave in certain ways.

 Understanding why people are leaving is as important as knowing the behaviors leading them to that point.